-If you are buying cash, how quickly can you access the funds, can you provide proof of the funds?
+If you are buying with cash, how quickly can you access the funds, can you provide proof of the funds?

 If you are buying with mortgage, speak to your bank or mortgage advisor who will assess what mortgage you can afford and provide you with an agreement in principle.

-If you have to sell a property before buying, the property should at least be under offer.
+If you have to sell a property fast before buying, the property should at least be under offer.
 If you have not sold then your only option may be part exchange as a builder will not consider an offer from a buyer with a house to sell.